 I love the gym.
 Because the first week is crowded, the second week is still kind of crowded, but things go back to normal by the third week.

 It doesn’t take long.
 And so, my advice for New Year’s resolutions is don’t wait until January 1.
-If you want to get healthier or be more organized, it is to start in December.
+If you want to get healthier or be more organized, start in December.

 I have a different approach to that.
 So, having lived in the Bay Area and San Francisco, I have embraced Chinese New Year’s.
 And what I call Chinese New Year’s is your second chance.